automatika-robotics/sugarcoat/docs/why.md

 | **No native Lifecycle Node Integration**.
 Manual lifecycle transition implementation is required. | **Built-in lifecycle automation** for all Components with native support.                                     |
 | **Clunky Launch Composition**.
 Including other launch files is verbose and hard to modularize.    | **Easily reusable components and launch configurations** through simple Python imports.                       |

-#### Example: Creating a minimal node:
+### Example: Creating a minimal node:

+The following example shows a comparison of what creating a minimal node and its usage looks like in ROS2 and in Sugarcoat.

-1- Creating a simple publisher:
+#### Creating a simple publisher in ROS2:

 ```{code-block} python
 :caption: ROS2 Simple Publisher (example from [ROS docs](https://docs.ros.org/en/foxy/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber.html))